exakat/exakat/docs/Rules.rst

 #############

-Situation where the condition is useless. `Foreach() <http://www.php.net/manual/en/control-structures.foreach.php>`_ will apply a test on the source, and skip all the loops if no element was found.
+There is no need to check the size of an array content before using foreach. `Foreach() <http://www.php.net/manual/en/control-structures.foreach.php>`_ applies a test on the source, and skips the loop if no element is found.

 .. code-block:: php